h2non/sharedworkers-angular-poc/README.md

   $ grunt server
   ```

-4. Open diferent browser windows (both visible) and start playing with the elements.
+4. Open diferent browser windows and start playing with the elements.

 ## Browser support